-- 38.2.2.4 Ensure the scale and location of buildings including associated structures, trails and accesses, and noise and lighting associated with recreation activities is consistent with the level of amenity anticipated in the zone and in the surrounding environment, having particular regard to the following where new buildings, structures or lighting are proposed: - a. the purpose, number, size and location of new buildings, structures and lighting are appropriate, in terms of their function and the sensitivity of the environment; - b. that building design and appearance positively contributes to amenity, cultural, ecological and landscape values; - c. that buildings or structures do not unduly preclude or limit public access, particularly along the margins of the District's lakes and rivers; - d. that cumulative adverse effects of buildings and activities are taken into account; and - e. the provision for and standard of lighting, including: - i. its siting and location, in particular, how it contributes to public safety; and - ii. minimising upward light spill on the night sky. - 38.2.2.5 Ensure that any buildings or structures located within, adjoining or nearby to an Outstanding Natural Feature or Landscape, protect, maintain or enhance these values of the Outstanding Natural Feature or Landscape by: - a. limiting development and activities in the vicinity of water bodies to the land based components of community recreation water based activities, which have a practical and functional need to be located within these areas; (refer also to Objective 38.2.4) - b. preserving the natural character of the margins of waterbodies; (refer also to Objective 38.2.4) - c. ensuring buildings are located in areas that are least sensitive to change and have capacity to absorb development; - d. requiring buildings to be designed and finished so they: - avoid visual dominance; and - ii. mitigate or remedy adverse effects on the values of the Outstanding Natural Feature or Landscape; and - e. ensuring trails, access and carparking areas (including associated earthworks) maintain do not degrade visual amenity values or and disrupt the natural character values or landforms. - 38.2.2.6 Ensure the development and use of Open Space and Recreation Zones maintains the amenity values enjoyed by residents and visitors such as walking, social activities, and the protection of view shafts as seen from adjoining land and roads. - 38.2.2.7 Ensure that the development and use of Open Space and Recreation Zones, and the interface with the surface of water bodies adjoining these zones, is managed to protect amenity values and to ensure the safe movement of people and goods. - 38.2.3 Objective Commercial activities are limited to those that have a functional requirement to locate within Open Space and Recreation Zones and maintain or enhance open space and recreation values.
+- a. the purpose, number, size and location of new buildings, structures and lighting are appropriate, in terms of their function and the sensitivity of the environment; - b. that building design and appearance positively contributes to amenity, cultural, ecological and landscape values; - c. that buildings or structures do not unduly preclude or limit public access, particularly along the margins of the District's lakes and rivers; - d. that cumulative adverse effects of buildings and activities are taken into account; and - e. the provision for and standard of lighting, including: - i. its siting and location, in particular, how it contributes to public safety; and - ii. minimising upward light spill on the night sky. - 38.2.2.5 Ensure that any buildings or structures located within, adjoining or nearby to an Outstanding Natural Feature or Landscape, protect, maintain or enhance values of the Outstanding Natural Feature or Landscape by: - a. limiting development and activities in the vicinity of water bodies to the land based components of community recreation water based activities, which have a practical and functional need to be located within these areas; (refer also to Objective 38.2.4) - b. preserving the natural character of the margins of waterbodies; (refer also to Objective 38.2.4) - c. ensuring buildings are located in areas that are least sensitive to change and have capacity to absorb development; - d. requiring buildings to be designed and finished so they: - i. avoid visual dominance; and - ii. mitigate or remedy adverse effects on the values of the Outstanding Natural Feature or Landscape; and - e. ensuring trails, access and carparking areas (including associated earthworks) maintain visual amenity values and natural character values. - 38.2.2.6 Ensure the development and use of Open Space and Recreation Zones maintains the amenity values enjoyed by residents and visitors such as walking, social activities, and the protection of view shafts as seen from adjoining land and roads. - 38.2.3 Objective Commercial activities are limited to those that have a functional requirement to locate within Open Space and Recreation Zones and maintain or enhance open space and recreation values.

-- 38.2.3.1 Ensure that commercial activities have a genuine link with the open space and recreation resource. - 38.2.3.2 Ensure that commercial activities maintain the quality, amenity values and landscape values of open spaces. - 38.2.3.3 Provide for commercial recreation activities that maintain the quality of the experience of people partaking in other commercial recreation activities and other passive and active informal recreation activities, having particular regard to the scale, intensity and cumulative effects of commercial recreation activities. - 38.2.4 Objective The interface between activities within the Open Space and Recreation Zones are managed to protect, maintain or enhance the natural character of waterbodies and their margins (refer also to Policies 38.2.2.5 a and b).
+- 38.2.3.1 Ensure that commercial activities have a genuine link with the open space and recreation resource. - 38.2.3.2 Ensure that commercial activities maintain the quality, amenity values and landscape values of open spaces. - 38.2.3.3 Provide for commercial recreation activities that maintain the quality of the experience of people partaking in other commercial recreation activities and other passive and active informal recreation activities, having particular regard to the scale, intensity and cumulative effects of commercial recreation activities.